galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >    - *"everything in"*: `Ascending order`
 >
 >
->    > ### {% icon comment %} Comment
+>    > ### {% icon comment %} Comment: Putting the genes in order again
 >    >
->    > Sorting the genes using the numbers we added earlier will put them back in their original order - make sure to sort them in ascending order, otherwise they'll end up the opposite way around.
+>    > Sorting the genes using the column of numbers we added earlier will put them back in their original order - make sure to sort them in ascending order, otherwise they'll end up the opposite way around.
 >    {: .comment}
 >
 {: .hands_on}